puar-playground/VisR-Bench/README.md

 ![cover](cover.png)

 ## Data Download
-The PDF image data will be available at hugging face.
+The PDF image data will be available at hugging face. <br />
 QA pairs are provided in the [QA](https://github.com/puar-playground/VisR-Bench/tree/main/QA) folder of this repo.